The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Parameters of the program

 \subsection{Hard-coded potentials}

 The program comes bundled with several hard-coded potentials, that were already present in the original code~\cite{Strickland:2009ft, Dumitru:2009ni, Dumitru:2009fy}.
-The user should be aware that some of these potentials may be unphysical depending on the boundary conditions. \begin{description} \item[\texttt{0}:] No potential ($V(\vec{r}) = 0$).
+The user should be aware that some of these potentials may be unphysical depending on the boundary conditions.
+We stress that all coordinates $(x_{1},x_{2},x_{3})$ and corresponding radii $(r,~\tilde{r})$ are dimensionless numbers. \begin{description} \item[\texttt{0}:] No potential ($V(\vec{r}) = 0$).
 This is equivalent to an infinitely deep 3d well due to boundary conditions - provided that $\text{\texttt{KINTERM}} = 0$ is used. \item[\texttt{1}:] 3d square well in the center of the lattice volume:

 where $\Theta(x)$ is the Heaviside Theta function. \item[\texttt{2}:] Radial Coulomb potential: